ismaelpessa/PyMUSE/docs/source/tutorial.rst

 of these elements.
 Larger spatial resolution elements reduces the spatial resolution, but enhances the S/N, leading to a better characterization of the velocity in each one of them.

+These functions will create 4 images: kinematics_im.fits: Contains the velocity calculated by the fit in each spatial resolution element where the fit was accepted.
+SN_im.fits: Contains the local S/N of the portion of the spectrum defined by wv_range_size in each spatial resolution element where the fit was accepted. std_vel_im.fits: Contains the standard deviation of the Gaussian profile fitted to the spectrum in each spatial resolution element where the fit was accepted. sig_vel_im.fits: Contains the uncertainty for the velocity obtained.
+This value comes from the covariance matrix and is computed only for the spaxels where the fit was accepted and where the covariance matrix was well defined.

 RECOMMENDATION: Use a smaller cube created with the cube.get_subsection_cube() function, that includes
                 the wavelength range of interest and the needed spatial dimensions to contain the source.